By José Alberto Hermosillo

-The director made the sound work an essential part of the film to build every scene's intensity focusing on the athlete's stress, training, failures, and accomplishments.
+The director made the good work an essential part of the film to build every scene’s intensity, focusing on the athlete’s stress, training, failures, and accomplishments.
 He wanted to show the main character’s anger and confrontation with the rest of the world with sounds, acoustics, and vital musical tones.
 He thus bolsters the whole atmosphere by recording the participants’ training with dynamic microphones.

 French director Elie Grappe emigrated to Switzerland when he was 17, and it took him ten years to make “Olga.”

-impacted the crew during the locked-down.
-One of the members
+impacted the crew during the lockdown.
+When one of the members

-The editing slows down the action, and Olga’s failures are repetitive, as the audience keeps wondering if she will eventually succeed.
+The editing slows down the action, and Olga’s failures are repetitive as the audience wonders if she will succeed.

 Selected as the Swiss entry for the Best International Feature Award at the 94th Academy Awards, “Olga” is the winner of the SACD Award at the Critic’s Week in Cannes 2021.
-It also won Best Picture at the Brussels International Film Festival and Best Feature at the Hamburg Film Festival.
+It also won Best Picture at the Brussels International Film Festival and Best Feature at Hamburg.

-“Olga” is about individuality, struggles, and the choices the characters make to become somebody.
-The question is whether she wants to be a Swiss champion or a Ukrainian patriot.
+“Olga” is about the struggles and choices a gymnast has to make to become somebody, whether she wants to be a Swiss champion or a Ukrainian patriot.